 The Foundation entered into certain working capital, administrative and general transactions with its Supported Organizations as disclosed in Note 2(a).
-The Foundation has recorded a related net payable in the statements of financial position as of June 30, 2019 and 2018.
-For the years ended June 30, 2019 and 2018, the Foundation did not incur affiliated management fees for services provided by the Parent.
+The Foundation has recorded a related net payable in the statements of financial position as of June 30, 2020 and 2019.
+For the years ended June 30, 2020 and 2019, the Foundation did not incur affiliated management fees for services provided by the Parent.

-For the year ended June 30, 2019 the Foundation received affiliated management fees of approximately \$1,600,000 for services provided to Supported Organizations.
-These fees are allocated to the Supported Organizations based on direct allocation of specific services provided to the Supported Organizations for fundraising events and and as an allocation of total operating expenses of the Foundation, excluding contribution expense.
+For the years ended June 30, 2020 and 2019, the Foundation received affiliated management fees of approximately \$1,050,000 and \$1,600,000, respectively, for services provided to Supported Organizations.
+These fees are allocated to the Supported Organizations based on direct allocation of specific services provided to the Supported Organizations for fundraising events and as an allocation of total operating expenses of the Foundation, excluding contribution expense.